valpackett/micro-panel/README.md

 - `npm run lint` to check JS style (and catch some mistakes) with [ESLint](http://eslint.org/) and HTML style with [Polylint](https://github.com/PolymerLabs/polylint)
 - `npm run build` to make a production build with [Broccoli](https://github.com/broccolijs/broccoli)

-The production build adds compatibility for non-ES6 browsers and reduces the number of files (so, HTTP requests) to make loading faster on non-HTTP/2 browsers.
+The production build reduces the number of files (so, HTTP requests) to make loading faster.

-NOTE: [pnpm](https://github.com/pnpm/pnpm) seems to have a problem with the broccoli-babel thing (not installing all the babel plugins), use normal npm on this project.

 ## Contributing